daltonks/ProcessPal/README.md

 # ProcessPal

 ProcessPal allows you to easily spin up, tear down, and automatically restart groups of processes through a CLI.
+I created it because docker compose was too slow and memory intensive for my Windows laptop at the time.

-I personally use it for running and debugging multiple code projects at once:
+I personally used it for running and debugging multiple code projects at once:
 - Using the ProcessPal CLI with my Stream Deck, I spin up and tear down the processes
 - If a process crashes, the `RestartOnExit` option will start the process again
 - In my IDE, I can debug by attaching to the processes